 You cannot use the switch

-command on a provisioned .
+command on a provisioned device.
 If you do, the command is rejected.

-If you merge stacks, the that join the stack of a new active switchstack master select the lowest available numbers in the stack.
+If you merge device stacks, the device that join the device stack of a new active device select the lowest available numbers

-In the default mode Stack LED will blink in green color only on the stack master.
+In the default mode Stack LED will blink in green color only on the active switch.
 However, when we scroll the Mode button to Stack option - Stack LED will glow green on all the stack members.